 Implementation of the planned merger of tertiary education providers on Shetland suffered delays during 2019, due in part to requests for significantly more detail to be included in the submission to Scottish Ministers formally proposing to merge colleges.
-The Ministerial Merger Business Case was approved by the Council on 22 April 2020.
+The Ministerial Merger Business Case was approved by the Council on 22 April.
 The Scottish Funding Council prepared a revised timeline and the Council now anticipates the project to conclude in August 2021, when a new college is formally vested.
 The Council expects to realise a recurrent revenue saving of £1m/year as a result of the merger.
-The savings were initially estimated as £2m.